What type of person would this course be suitable for?

 Students do their own laundry once a week.
 Washing detergent is supplied.

 How many students share a room?

-Each room sleeps 2 students.
-The bedrooms are cosy and each has room its own bathroom.
+Each room sleeps two students.
+The bedrooms are cozy and each has room its own bathroom.

 What type of food do you serve?

 At the Cow House, we take our food seriously.
 We ensure that everyone eats three delicious and healthy meals a day, and we are happy to accommodate any specific dietary needs, whether it be a food allergy or vegetarian requirements.
-We serve a variety of cuisines from Irish to Mexican, Italian to Middle Eastern, and are proud to use ingredients that have been produced locally: fresh milk and cheese, natural Irish beef and lamb, and delicious root vegetables, not to mention our home baked breads, fruit preserves, ferments and delicious desserts.
+We serve a variety of cuisines from Irish to Mexican, Italian to Middle Eastern, and are proud to use ingredients that have been produced locally: fresh milk and cheese, natural Irish beef and lamb, and delicious root vegetables, not to mention our home-baked bread, fruit preserves, ferments, and delicious desserts.